 To show these SmartShape control handles, click on the grid.
-As you have over each handle a little info tip appears.
+As you hover over each handle a little info tip appears.

-- 0 Drag the blue handles in the centers of images to re-order images. - Adjusts the gap between the images. - 0 0 Rotate the whole grid. - à Click a green edge handle to add a new image to the row.
-This will add a placeholder image onto which you can drag a new photo. - 6 Resize the whole grid, alternatively, use the Selector Tool.
-Hold down shift to resize the grid around its center. - Drag down to add another row of images.
-6 - A Click an interior green handle to delete the image.
+- Orag the blue handles in the centers of images to re-order images. - Adjusts the gap between the images. - Rotate the whole grid. - Click a green edge handle to add a new image to the row.
+This will add a placeholder image onto which you can drag a new photo. - Resize the whole grid, alternatively, use the Selector Tool.
+Hold down shift to resize the grid around its center. - 6 Drag down to add another row of images. - Click an interior green handle to delete the image.
 This will reshuffle and resize the other images on the row.

 You can also use the Smart Photo handles on individual images, by going into the PHOTO TOOL and clicking on an image.
 Each time you replace an image, it puts you into this Photo Tool mode.
-To get back to the SmartShape handles use the QUICKSHAPE TOOL (Shift+F2) or go back to the SELECTOR TOOL (on page 115) and click again.
+To get back to the SmartShape handles use the QUICKSHAPE TOOL (Shift+F2) or go back to the SELECTOR TOOL (on page 124) and click again.